List of NYC Ferry stops: Sunset Park

 Located at the Brooklyn Army Terminal in Sunset Park, Brooklyn.
-Served by the South Brooklyn and Rockaway routes.
+Served by the South Brooklyn route on summer weekends and the Rockaway-Soundview route at all times except nights.
 The landing is also used by the employee shuttle for NYU Langone Health that runs to the East 34th Street Ferry Landing and is operated by New York Water Taxi.

 The landing was rebuilt and opened in 2018, with an all new waiting area.